 Traveling With Your Own Wheelchair or Other Mobility Device

-If you are a passenger with a disability and you will be travelling with your mobility device, here are a few suggestions to make your airport experience trouble-free and more enjoyable.
+If you are a passenger with a disability and you will be traveling with your mobility device, here are a few suggestions to make your airport experience trouble-free and more enjoyable.

 When making your airline reservations, advise your airline of the following information:

 When checking in for your flight on the day of departure, confirm all of the above information with an airline agent.